 Pop-Kultur is funded by the Senate Department for Culture and Europe of the State of Berlin, the European Fund for Regional Development (ERDF), and the Federal Government Commissioner for Culture and the Media.
 Individual artists can receive support from the national cultural institute or embassy of their respective country, and this is a common practice within international cultural exchange.
 We cooperate with all countries officially recognised by the Federal Republic of Germany.
 Partners and sponsors have no influence over the programming of the festival.
 Our cooperation with the cultural institutions of individual countries depends on the artistic decisions made in the process of programming the festival.

 Pop-Kultur maintains a clear and steadfast position: We are not intimidated by boycotts.
 If there are artists who don’t want to perform at our festival because we receive travel and accommodation support from the Israeli embassy in Berlin, we very much regret that.
 However, the boycott, the refusal to perform, is not our decision.
-We are always open to engaging in constructive dialogue.
+We are always open to having constructive dialogues.
+It’s important to us to support the freedom of artistic and verbal expression and to seek out meaningful exchange in this context.
 We believe that discourse and dialogue are the only means through which to deal with conflicts in this world.
 We as cultural workers have a special responsibility for establishing networks across borders, even when we disagree.

 UPDATE 05.06.18: John Maus and band have cancelled their show at Pop-Kultur.
 They »prefer not to play within a politicised setting« (John Maus).

 UPDATE 13.06.18: Nadine Shah has cancelled her show at Pop-Kultur.
 Her British agency writes: »None of us could have foreseen the events of 14th May on the Gaza/Israel border when this booking was agreed.
 Force majeure.«